 Attic fans are a lot simpler, smaller, quieter and more effective than in decades past.
-Today, a whole house attic fan can be an economical and efficient ways to clear away hot, stale air and pull in clean, cool air from outside.
+Today, a whole house attic fan can be an economical and efficient way to clear away hot, stale air and pull in clean, cool air from outside.
 But with so many models on the market, which is best?

 Some manufacturers of these units make big claims about how their attic fans can slash your utility bills and help you live without relying on your air conditioning, but are these claims true?
 In the case of the best whole house attic fan I’ve found, they are.
-I’ll explain the model that’s tops for me.
+I’ll explain the model that has proven itself to me.

 First, though, it’s important to understand a bit about how these kinds of air movers work.
-I need to draw a distinction between today’s modern units and those of years ago — even though they work in somewhat similar ways.
+I need to distinguish between today’s modern units and those of years ago — even though they work in somewhat similar ways.
 Those old attic fans had huge motors mounted on the wood frame of the ceiling.
 When you flipped the switched or turned the knob to activate them, the noisy motor came on and a massive panel of louvers opened up.
 Suction was created that pulled out the hot air and sent it outside.

-Those old units worked pretty well, but the noise was too much for many people, so they left them off.
-And the suction created if conditions weren’t perfect could be physically painful for those in the house.
+Those old units worked pretty well, but the noise was too much for many people, so they stopped bothering to turn them on.
+And the suction created in certain conditions could be physically painful for those in the house.
 Plus, those louvers were unsightly and always caked in dirt.

 Your Whole House Attic Fan Review

-If you’re going to invest in a modern attic fan, it makes sense to choose the best on the market, so I recommend the QuietCool QC CL-6400 Whole House Fan 4 Speed Classic — available from Amazon.
+If you’re going to invest in a modern attic fan, it makes sense to choose the best on the market, so I recommend the QuietCool QC CL-3100 Classic Series Whole House Fan — available from Amazon.
 Unlike those models of the past, the motor is quiet, the vents are small and there’s a strong commitment to energy efficiency.